geekswamp/cithakan/README.md

 mason make cithakan
 ```

+Follow the on-screen instructions to customize the template to your project's needs.

 ## Dependecies Used

 - [envied] is used for managing environment variables securely within the Flutter application.